gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl-3d-textures.md

    The easiest way to do that is to call `gl.generateMipmap`.
 Otherwise if you provide your own mips you need to provide all of them or you'll get an error.

-A common question is "How do I apply a different image to each face of a cube?".
-For example let's say we had these 6 images.
+<a name="texture-atlas" />A common question is "How do I apply a different image to each face of a cube?".
+For example let's say we
+had these 6 images.

 <div class="webgl_table_div_center">